Charlotte Gray (novel): Historical reference

 The SOE in France included a number of women.
 Most of these women were made members of the First Aid Nursing Yeomanry.
 F Section alone sent 39 female agents into the field, of whom 13 did not return.

-The character of Charlotte Gray was based on a New Zealand-born Australian woman called Nancy Wake, who worked with the French Resistance near a village called Verneix in the Auvergne region.
-Married to a wealthy French industrialist, she was living in Marseille when the war broke out.
-Instead of escaping she became a courier for the resistance, but had to eventually flee to Spain and then England, where she was trained by the SOE.
-She was parachuted back into France on 29 April 1944 with an SOE team that supported a 7,000-strong resistance group in the Auvergne region.
-Her husband, Henri Fioca, was tortured and killed by the Gestapo for failing to reveal her whereabouts.
+It has been claimed that the character of Charlotte Gray was based on a New Zealand-born Australian woman called Nancy Wake, who worked with the French Resistance near a village called Verneix in the Auvergne region.
+However, this claim has been rejected by the author.

 Notice

 The author received the Bad Sex in Fiction Award 1998 for this book.